Ask the Experts: COVID-19

 No. People should not be routinely scheduled to receive a dose earlier than recommended.
 Schedulers should offer appointments beginning on the date of the recommended interval or later.
 CDC guidance allows for doses to be given up to 4 days before the recommended interval in order to avoid missed vaccination opportunities when a recipient unexpectedly arrives early and might not return on schedule.

-For all questions of brand interchangeability, please review CDC’s interim recommendations for COVID-19 vaccine administration errors and deviations: www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us-appendix.html#appendix-b.
+For all questions of brand interchangeability, please review CDC’s interim recommendations: www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us.html#Interchangeability.

-Everyone age 6 months and older is recommended to receive at least one dose of updated (2023–2024 Formula) COVID-19 vaccine, regardless of past vaccination history.
-Any updated (2023–2024 Formula) COVID-19 vaccine received in another country that is listed for emergency use by the World Health Organization (WHO-EUL) or authorized or licensed for use by the FDA counts toward fulfilling this recommendation.
+Everyone age 6 months and older is recommended to receive at least one dose of 2024–2025 Formula COVID-19 vaccine, regardless of past vaccination history.
+Any 2024–2025 Formula COVID-19 vaccine received in another country that is listed for emergency use by the World Health Organization (WHO-EUL) or authorized or licensed for use by the FDA counts toward fulfilling this recommendation.
+If you cannot determine whether the dose received was a 2024–2025 Formula COVID-19 vaccine, then do not count the dose and proceed with vaccination.

 CDC has provided additional details based upon age and immunocompromised status at its website: www.cdc.gov/vaccines/covid-19/clinical-considerations/interim-considerations-us-appendix.html#appendix-a.